EGA-SUPREMO/Tankoj/README.txt

 To test the game you only need to download the file named "Tankoj la atako v0.04.05 19.07.24.jar" in this folder.

-The code was written in Esperanto, if this is a issue or you are interested in this project let me know and I will translate to you.
+The code as well the commits were written in Esperanto, if this is a issue or you are interested in this project let me know and I will translate to you.

 Lincense: